 The Red and Green Kangaroo Paw are known by Noongar people as Kurulbrang (or Yonga Marra) and the Black Kangaroo Paw is known as Nollamara.

 As well as having attractive and unusual flowers, kangaroo paws have tuberous roots which contain significant levels of stored starch.
 In a similar way to orchids and some lily species, the roots of kangaroo paws are eaten by Noongar people.
 Prior to large-scale land clearing, it is likely that kangaroo paws were far more abundant in the Yellagonga Regional Park area than they are today.
 Root tubers formed an important part of the traditional Noongar diet, and it is possible that the roots of kangaroo paws were gathered in large quantities.
 (City of Joondalup – Plants and People in Mooro Country, Nyungar plant use in Yellagonga Regional Park)

-The Department of Commerce has embraced the red and green Kangaroo Paw as an icon which is being used in various documents and materials across the department.
+The Department of Mines, Industry Regulation and Safety has embraced the red and green Kangaroo Paw as an icon which is being used in various documents and materials across the department.
 Learn more about the department’s commitment to the reconciliation journey in the Reconciliation Action Plan 2014-16.